Undiscovered Path Home Undiscovered Path Home

 If you’re planning to spend all weekend at the track, the food can make or break your experience at a Grand Prix – especially because you can’t exactly leave the track and go back to town to grab food.

 The truth?
 Food options and food pricing at a Formula 1 Grand Prix will vary greatly, depending on which track you attend.
 The Miami Grand Prix, for example, had staggering food prices.
 But when we attended the Budapest Grand Prix, we never paid more than 10 – 15 euros per meal.
+At the Formula 1 Grand Prix in Spa, prices are often 15 Euros per meal, and the quality of the food was quite poor.

 I’d recommend doing research on your specific race in advance and, if necessary, packing a lunch from your local grocery store – which will save you a significant amount of money.